 Giant pine scale

-Giant pine scale (Marchalina hellenica) is a tiny scale insect that lives by sucking the sap of pine, fir and spruce trees.
-Adults grow up to 12 millimetres in length (Figure 1).
-Each female produces over 300 eggs (Figure 2) between November and January, which then hatch into crawlers.
+Giant pine scale (GPS) (Marchalina hellenica) is a large insect that lives by sucking the sap of pine, fir and spruce trees.

 Photo of an adult giant pine scale taken under a microscope showing the dorsal (top) view and underside of the insect.